AmazingMonster/conceptrodon/README.md

 ```
 cmake -S . -B "Where to build"
 ```
-3. Redirect to the build directory that you specified after -B. Run command:
+3. Redirect to the build directory you specified after '-B' earlier.
+Run command:
 ```
 cmake --install . --prefix "Where to install"
 ```
 [TODO: Add instructions for other systems]

+After installation, add the install directory you specified after '--prefix' to CMAKE_PREFIX_PATH in your project's CMakeCache.txt.

-After installation, in the CMakeList.txt of your project, Add:
+In the CMakeList.txt of your project, Add:
 ```
 find_package(Conceptrodon REQUIRED CONFIG)
 target_link_libraries(YourProject PRIVATE Conceptrodon::Contents)